 However, that’s not exactly the case.
-Most of the pieces were released to YouTube days before the game, and the versions posted to the video platform tended to be much longer than what appeared on television.
+Most of the pieces were released to YouTube days before the game.
+The versions posted to the video platform tended to be much longer than what appeared on television.
 For example, the YouTube cut of the NFL’s own Super Bowl commercial (#10 on the list) was two minutes long.

 This highlights that although marketers tend to think of traditional media and digital media as being in opposition, they’re actually often intertwined and can work together in powerful ways.
-A great example of this is what happened with a Doritos ad (#6 on the list) featuring Chance the Rapper and the Backstreet Boys.
-People liked the music in the commercial so much that they created their own versions on YouTube to extend it to a full-length song.
+A great example of this is what happened with a Doritos ad featuring Chance the Rapper and the Backstreet Boys.
+People liked the music in the commercial so much that they created their own versions on YouTube.

 2. Social platforms are becoming paid platforms.

 What’s going on?
-The answer lies in the fact that Hyundai invested quite a lot of spend on YouTube and consistently ran the video in paid placements.
+Hyundai invested quite a lot of spend on YouTube and consistently ran the video in paid placements.

 This isn’t “cheating”—it’s savvy.
 YouTube and other social platforms are evolving into pay-to-play channels for brands, and Hyundai simply made the most of this.
-The ad placements allowed the automaker to engage target audiences and also to reach people it normally wouldn’t have, such as a consumer who left this comment on the video:
+The ad placements allowed the automaker to engage target audiences and also to reach people it normally wouldn’t have.
+Here’s one consumer’s comment on the video: